fabulousduck/ptool/README.md

-# PTOOL
+# Where

-Ptool is a small set of functions that make it easier to get information about sockets, pids, and the network you are on.
+Where is a small set of functions that make it easier to get information about sockets, pids, and the network you are on.
 It offers simple queries into combinations of information regarding sockets, processes, and the network.

 ## Installing